How To Write a Book by Uncovering Your Hidden Stories

-When clients come to RTC, they often arrive with the seeds of inspiration.
+When clients come to RTC interested in writing a book, they often arrive with the seeds of creative inspiration.
 They want to write a business book, a children’s story, or a textbook.
 Looking closer with their team, they often find that the initial terrain they were examining in their minds is not necessarily the adventure they were meant to go on.
 In working with RTC, clients often find whole new worlds of stories.

 You see, behind every story is the beginning of another one—shadowy figures of possibility and subtle little trails that lead to new adventures and discoveries.
 Behind the idea of a business how-to, there may be a deeply personal narrative of survival, a story that’s aching to be told.
 And behind the story of a seemingly comfortable life may be a heroic battle for truth and success.